argoproj/argo-cd/docs/operator-manual/high_availability.md

 # High Availability

-Argo CD is largely stateless, all data is stored in Kubernetes objects.
-We use Redis as a throw away cache (you can lose it without loss of service).
-The HA version allows you to perform zero-downtime node upgrades.
+Argo CD is largely stateless, all data is persisted as Kubernetes objects, which in turn is stored in Kubernetes' etcd.
+Redis is only used as a throw-away cache and can be lost.
+When lost, it will be rebuilt without loss of service.

 A set HA of manifests are provided for users who wish to run Argo CD in a highly available manner.
 This runs more containers, and run Redis in HA mode.